mikeizbicki/fac_test_greek/characters/Brephos/artist_instructions.md

-# Brephos — Artist Instructions
+# Brephos — Always-Drawn Appearance

-Brephos is a chubby, round-cheeked baby panda with a large head and oversized paws relative to her compact body.
-Use classic panda coloration: bright white on the face, cheeks, neck, belly, and short tail; deep black on the ears, eye patches, shoulders/upper back band, arms, and legs.
-Her eyes are large and sparkling dark brown set within the black patches; the nose and lips are matte black, and the paw pads are dark charcoal gray.
-Limbs are thick and slightly stubby, with soft contours at the wrists and ankles that emphasize a cuddly, baby-like silhouette.
+Brephos is a round-faced baby panda with a plush black-and-white coat: creamy white face, muzzle, and belly; deep charcoal eye patches; soft charcoal ears; and charcoal forearms and legs.
+His eyes are wide and gleaming dark brown with black pupils, paired with a small black nose and a tiny pink tongue that may peek out when he concentrates.
+His paws are small, rounded, and dimpled to emphasize his baby age.
+He always wears a simple cream cloth bib bearing a small single leaf motif in fresh green.